-2022 marks the 40th anniversary of the Playground, so we thought we'd share some of our story and history.
+2022 marked the 40th anniversary of the Playground, and we shared at the time some of our story and history.
 So many people have come through our doors, so many stories, so many lives touched.

 What began as a simple idea by some local volunteers has grown into a cornerstone of community life in Evesham and beyond - and will hopefully continue to grow and thrive for many years yet.